Lake Erie & Ohio River

 Ohio Boat Financing FAQs

-Answers to the 12 most common questions about financing a boat in the Buckeye State.
+Common questions about financing a boat in Ohio.

 How much sales tax will I pay on a boat in Ohio?

-What credit score do I need for a boat loan in Ohio?
+What credit score do I need for an Ohio boat loan?

 Is boat insurance required in Ohio?